Prof Hawking's multiverse finale

 These techniques enable researchers to view physics theories in a different way.
 And the novel assessment of the Hartle-Hawking theory in the new paper has restored order to a hitherto chaotic multiverse.

-The study, funded by the European Research Council, indicates that there can only be universes that have the same laws of physics as our own.
+The new Hawking-Hertog assessment indicates that there can only be universes that have the same laws of physics as our own.

 That conjecture means that our Universe is typical and so observations we make from our viewpoint will be meaningful in developing our ideas of how other universes emerged.